 Or is it McFadyen, McFayden, McFadden, McFadyan, McFeat, McFudzen, McFadgean, or … McBeth?

-Changing the search to allow for name variants provided many useful results as seen above when searching the 1841 Scotland Census.
+Changing my search to allow for name variants provided many illuminating results (illustrated below) when searching the 1841 Scotland Census.
 I knew Janet was born about 1828 and lived in Kilbirnie, Ayrshire.
 Janet McFADGEAN, the 13-year-old cotton mill worker, is the person I was looking for.
 But this search educated me to surname variants I could never have imagined.
 Being familiar with these surname variants helps any future searches I do.

-In an profile of John MacKie published in an 1878 history of Knox County, she appears as Janett McFAYDEN.
+In a profile of John Mackie published in an 1878 history of Knox County, Illinois, John’s wife appears as Janett McFAYDEN.
 In her son’s marriage record, she appears as Jennett McFADYEN.
 And in another son’s death certificate, she’s Janet McFADDEN.

 If you’d like to know more about searching Scottish records effectively, try Sassy Jane’s Guide to Finding Scottish Ancestors Online.